ostanton/TailsEngine/README.md

 Setup instructions to come.

 And don't worry about the rider stuff, .sln file, etc. I'll clean up the repo later when it's more polished.
+Lots of the classes do use pointers (smart pointers) when they don't need to, like ApplicationWindow with most of its members.
+Dunno why I did that, but I'll probably make them normal, stack-allocated variables later.
+Who knows?

 # Features:
 - Asset Caches (load an asset once and reuse it, caches are local to their context)